Discover the best Azores island according to your travel style

 Curious to find out which is the best Azores island?
 Often referred to as “Europe's Best Kept Secret”, the Azores have become an increasingly popular destination with year-round appeal for travelers.
 Discover the unique beauty of the Azores with our Azores travel tips!

 This cluster of nine idyllic islands located 900 miles off the coast of Portugal is an off-the-beaten path destination packed with natural beauty, striking landscapes, and unique authenticity.
 Plan your Azores vacation with our Azores travel deals to São Miguel Island, Terceira Island, and beyond!

-Though the Azores Islands are similar to one another, each has its own distinct set of characteristics that set it apart from the rest.
-What makes each Azores Island unique?
+Though the Azores islands share some similarities to one another, each island has its own distinct set of characteristics that set it apart from the rest.
+What makes each Azores island unique?
 And, how do you know which Azores island(s) you'll enjoy visiting the most?
-We break down each of the 9 Azores Island here with some authentic Azores travel tips for your dream Azores vacations!
+We break down each of the nine Azores islands here, with some authentic Azores travel tips for your dream Azores vacations!